longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

    A space-delineated list of the conventions (and sub-conventions) that are followed by the dataset.
 As NCAS-RADAR-1.0 uses version 1.4 of the CfRadial standard, this should be included explicitly.
-Sub-conventions such as "radar_parameters" are inherited from CfRadial-1.4, i.e. NCAS-RADAR-1.0 does not have a separate set of sub-conventions.
+Sub-conventions such as "radar_parameters" are inherited from CfRadial-1.4.
+NCAS-RADAR-1.0 does not have a separate set of sub-conventions.

   :Example: ``NCAS-RADAR-1.0 CfRadial-1.4 instrument_parameters radar_parameters radar_calibration``